Precolonial Saba: Saba in the precolonial context

+Geography and climate

 A period of droughts and high hurricane frequency characterised the entire Archaic Age (from 4300 BC until around 500 BC).
 This was then followed by a more humid period.
 Another drought laden period was recorded between AD 700 and 900.
 In general, climatic conditions were extremely variable during the Ceramic Age (from 500 BC onwards until European contact), with wet periods around AD 100, 400 to 600, and 1000 to 1400, and dry periods between AD 200 and 400, 700 and 900 and again around 1600.

+There are nearly no flat surfaces on Saba, which has produced difficulties for cultivation and house construction.
+Furthermore, the locations for beaching boats on the island is very limited.
+This may have also caused difficulties for fisherman and traders during pre-Columbian times.

+Settlement

+Over 20 pre-Columbian sites have been found in Saba.
+The main occupation in Saba seems to have occurred between AD 400 and 1450.
+During this time the inhabitants of Saba were full horticulturalists living from the cultivation of root crops and the exploitation of the marine environment.
+They produced pottery vessels, made tools and sculptured objects from stone, shell, animal, bone, and coral.

 Three different pre-Columbian settlement locations have been identified for Saba.
 The first is the inland location at an altitude between 140 and 400 m.
 Most of the sites that fall under this category are situated on a saddle between the lower slope of Mount Scenery and a volcanic dome.
 This site location offers strategic advantages, such as a good overview of the sea and natural protection against hostile groups.
 The second type is the coastal location.
 Sites of this kind can be found either at the lower end of a ravine or in a basin.
 However, the lower part of a ravine offers a restricted surface area and it is thus assumed that sites of this type were not used for living purposes but had other functions.
 For example, such as landing places for canoes.
 The possibility for beaching boats is very limited on Saba, which means that ravines in close proximity to the sea will likely have been used for canoe landing places.
 The third settlement type is the mountainous location.
 Observations have shown that small sites in the hills existed, which were used as seasonal shelters.
 Many isolated stone tools have been found at these locations.

 Indigenous people most likely first set foot on Saba around 1875 BC.
-On the basis of the navigational skills required, South America seems to have offered the most favourable conditions for reaching Lesser Antillean islands such as Saba.Over 20 pre-Columbian sites have been found in Saba.
-The main occupation in Saba seems to have occurred between AD 400 and 1450.
-During this time the inhabitants of Saba were full horticulturalists living from the cultivation of root crops and the exploitation of the marine environment.
-They produced pottery vessels, made tools and sculptured objects from stone, shell, animal, bone, and coral.
+On the basis of the navigational skills required, South America seems to have offered the most favourable conditions for reaching Lesser Antillean islands such as Saba.